Parking Your Bicycle

 On-Street Bicycle Parking Stalls

 Because of limited sidewalk space available for bicycle parking, especially in dense business districts, combined with competing sidewalk uses such as accommodating increased pedestrian travel and sidewalk cafés, Cambridge utilizes on-street parking spaces for bicycle parking stalls.
-Each stall fits in one vehicle parking spot and provides parking for 14 bicycles.
+Each stall fits in one vehicle parking spot and provides parking for 12 bicycles.
+Most stalls are put into storage for the winter months, while a few remain in place in particularly high demand locations.

 Bicycle Rack Requests